Critical set for surface diffeomorphisms revisited: Proof of theorem

-\begin{proof}[Proof of lemma ~\ref{DScond}] To prove that a set $\La$ a dominated splitting, it is enough to prove that there exist positive integers $n_0$ and $m_0$ and $\de>0$ such that for any $\in \La$ it holds that there is $v\in T^1_xM$ such that Now, by hypothesis, condition (*) holds, so taking $\de$ small and $N=1$ it holds that for any $x$, there is $v$ such that $|g(G^m(v))| < (1+\de)$ for any $ m>0.$ Observe that in particular, it holds that The goal is to show that this vector, actually satisfies equation \ref{dom} for some $n_0$.
-If it is not the case, one gets sequences $(n_i), (m_i)$ such $|g^{n_i}(G^{m_i}(v))| > (1-\de)^{n_i}$; by Pliss lemma, it follows that there is a sequence $(m_i')$ such that $m_i-m_i'\to \infty$ and
+\begin{proof}[Proof of lemma ~\ref{DScond}] Recalling how the notion of dominated splitting can be recast in terms of the projective cocycle, to prove that a set $\La$ has a dominated splitting, it is enough to prove that there exist positive integers $n_0$ and $m_0$ and $\de>0$ such that for any $x \in \La$ it holds that there is $v\in T^1_xM$ such that Now, by (*), taking $\de$ small and $N=1$ (below we consider the general case for any $N\geq 1$), for any $x$ there is $v$ such that $|g(G^m(v))| < (1+\de)$ for any $ m>0.$ Observe that in particular, it holds that The goal is to show that this vector actually satisfies equation (\ref{dom}) for some $n_0$.
+If it is not the case, one gets sequences $(n_i), (m_i)$ such that $|g^{n_i}(G^{m_i}(v))| \geq (1-\de)^{n_i}$; by Pliss's lemma, for some $\de'>\de$ but close to it, there is a sequence $(m_i')$ such that $m_i-m_i'\to \infty$ and